An Introduction to USCJ Mishnah Yomit (Daily Mishnah)

 To learn Mishnah with USCJ’s Mishnah Yomit project, it will be helpful to have the Mishnah text at hand.
 While the entire translated text of the mishnah will be on the page along with a brief commentary, it is always helpful to also have a book at hand with which to make reference.
 From time to time we will also refer to material in the Torah and it would be helpful to have a Tanakh (Bible) as well.

 Another helpful book is the Steinsaltz Reference Guide which contains definitions of terms, a brief introduction and long section on halakhic terminology which is very helpful.
 Finally, for a one volume introduction to the Mishnah, Jacob Neusner’s book “The Mishnah an Introduction” is interesting.
 One could also read the entry on the Mishnah in the Encyclopedia Judaica for further reference.
 In general the Encyclopedia Judaica contains excellent articles on a variety of topics.
-For those who do not have the shelf space, the entire Encyclopedia can be bought in CD ROM format for about $200.

 Again, these are all just suggestions.
 The pages you will receive as part of the USCJ Mishnah Yomit Project will contain all of the information essential to understanding the Mishnah.
 You need buy nothing but a few, inexpensive purchases might prove extremely helpful in the long run.

 A convenient option for most people might be to contact their local synagogue and speak to the Rabbi.
 All Jewish learning is meant to be shared and I hope that these commentaries will be studied in congregations and in people’s homes in study groups.
 A listing of Conservative synagogues can be found on the United Synagogue website.

 Finally, I am available if I have not answered your questions.
 My e-mail address is email@example.com.